oracle/terraform-provider-oci/website/docs/r/core_virtual_circuit.html.markdown

 * `public_prefixes` - (Optional) (Updatable) For a public virtual circuit.
 The public IP prefixes (CIDRs) the customer wants to advertise across the connection.
 	* `cidr_block` - (Required) (Updatable) An individual public IP prefix (CIDR) to add to the public virtual circuit.
 All prefix sizes are allowed.
 * `region` - (Optional) The Oracle Cloud Infrastructure region where this virtual circuit is located.
 Example: `phx`
+* `routing_policy` - (Optional) (Updatable) The routing policy sets how routing information about the Oracle cloud is shared over a public virtual circuit.
+Policies available are: `ORACLE_SERVICE_NETWORK`, `REGIONAL`, `MARKET_LEVEL`, and `GLOBAL`.
+See [Route Filtering](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/routingonprem.htm#route_filtering) for details.
+By default, routing information is shared for all routes in the same market.
 * `type` - (Required) The type of IP addresses used in this virtual circuit.
 PRIVATE means [RFC 1918](https://tools.ietf.org/html/rfc1918) addresses (10.0.0.0/8, 172.16/12, and 192.168/16).